bangsluke/mytraveljournal/README.md

 > Note: If a full path is not specified, the relative path will be used.

+### Netlify Set Up

+- Added Heroku backend URL as an environment variable on Netlify.

 ## Getting Started

 ### Quick start